Twist and Shout (Deacon Blue song): Title and release

 "Twist and Shout" is not the same song originally performed by the Top Notes.
-The 12-inch single of Deacon Blue's released contains a live cover of the Beatles' "I'm Down".
+The 12-inch single of Deacon Blue's release contains a live cover of the Beatles' "I'm Down".
 The single's primary B-side is the song "Good".
 Some versions of the single include an additional B-side entitled "Golden Bells".

 Track listings

 All songs written by Ricky Ross, except where noted: